Matthew Lukin Smawfield

 The Universal Critical Density: Unifying Atomic, Galactic, and Compact Object Scales

-Identifies a universal critical density (ρc ≈ 20 g/cm³) from GNSS calibration, independently consistent with the atomic boundary condition.
-Demonstrates M1/3 scaling across SPARC rotation curves (α = 0.354 ± 0.014) and predicts magnetar anti-glitch threshold (Pcrit ≈ 6.8 s, matching 1E 2259+586 within 4%).
+Derives universal critical density ρc ≈ 20 g/cm³ from the GNSS correlation length λ ≈ 4,200 km—externally calibrated from atomic clock data, independently consistent with quantum boundary conditions.
+Demonstrates M1/3 scaling across 175 SPARC rotation curves and predicts magnetar anti-glitch threshold (Pcrit ≈ 6.8 s, matching 1E 2259+586 within 4%).
+This organizing parameter connects Papers 8–14 across astrophysical scales.

 The Soliton Wake